Hủ Tiếu Xào (Vietnamese Stir-Fried Noodles with Beef)

 Ingredients

-- 1 pound beef, preferably flank or skirt steak thinly sliced
+- 1 pound flank or skirt steak, thinly sliced against the grain

 - ½ teaspoon baking soda